 “I think what we want to do is say to all the aged care organisations that you can do this.
 There are many different ways to do it, and there is good evidence on why to do it,” says Professor Kurrle.

 The program has created a greater understanding of aged care within the community.
 The show encourages people to think differently about older people moving into care facilities.
 Through this increased awareness, the program can now be a catalyst for change.
 More people will now ask aged care providers, educators, and the government to integrate an intergenerational care model into aged care facilities nationwide.

 The program went on to win an International Emmy for best Non-Scripted Entertainment in late 2020, showing the impact that the program had internationally.
 Series 2 of ‘Old People’s Home for 4-Year-Olds’ has just recently been televised on ABC, and once again the reaction to it has been very positive.

-If you are interested to learn more about how you can leave a gift in your will to support the NORTH Foundation or one of our beneficiaries, please click here.
-Alternatively, you can have a confidential conversation with our Philanthropy Manager on (02) 9436 0162 or email [email protected]
+If you are interested to learn more about how you can leave a gift in your Will to support the NORTH Foundation or one of our beneficiaries, please click here.
+Alternatively, you can contact us on (02) 9436 0162 or email [email protected].

 This article was written as part of the NORTH Foundation 2021 Tax Appeal – where we are raising money to support innovative research projects like inter-generational care that is not traditionally considered essential.